raviyadav5951/netflix-mind-react/README.md

 - Created redux store with userSlice
 - Bugfix: If user is not logged in then restrict redirect to browse page
 - Bugfix: If user is logged in and try to go back to login then redirect again to browse page
-- unsubscribe onAuthStateChanged when component unounts
+- unsubscribe onAuthStateChanged when component unmounts
+- Get api key from tmdb api
+- Created VideoTitle, VideoBackground

 # features